clerk/javascript/.changeset/dull-goats-tie.md

 "@clerk/backend": patch
 ---

-Fix Astro middleware by accepting duplicate leading slashes in URL paths
+Fix error from duplicate leading slashes in URL path on Cloudflare Pages